hazybluedot/UnixGroupProject/README.md

 of a sample population will be normally distributed (bell-shaped) given that there are enough members in the sample.
-The CLT Calculator will take as inputs 1.) a set of sample data points and 2.) a confidence level, which determines the degree to which the standard error of the sample distribution strays from the mean.
+The CLT Calculator will take as inputs 1.) a set of sample data points and 2.) a confidence level, which determines the tolerance to which the standard error of the sample distribution strays from the mean.
 The CLT Calculator will then output the 1.) sample mean, 2.) sample variance, and 3.) the confidence interval.